Madhya Pradesh Tourism to Host Roadshow in Barcelona, Showcasing the Heart of Incredible India

 The Bhimbetka Rock Shelters, a UNESCO World Heritage Site, showcasing prehistoric cave paintings and human habitation

-Madhya Pradesh Tourism to Present Its Unique Heritage and Sustainable Offerings to Spanish Travellers at Barcelona Roadshow Following FITUR 2025BHOPAL, MADHYA PRADESH, INDIA, January 24, 2025 /EINPresswire.com/ -- The Madhya Pradesh Tourism Board (MPTB) is set to host an exclusive roadshow at the Hilton Hotel in Barcelona on February 27, 2025.
+Madhya Pradesh Tourism to Present Its Unique Heritage and Sustainable Offerings to Spanish Travelers at Barcelona Roadshow Following FITUR 2025BHOPAL, MADHYA PRADESH, INDIA, January 27, 2025 /EINPresswire.com/ -- The Madhya Pradesh Tourism Board (MPTB) is set to host an exclusive roadshow at the Hilton Hotel in Barcelona on January 27, 2025.
 The event will take place shortly after MPTB’s participation in FITUR 2025, one of the world’s leading international tourism trade fairs, where Madhya Pradesh will showcase its cultural, spiritual, and sustainable tourism offerings.

 The roadshow will serve as a key platform for building international partnerships and promoting Madhya Pradesh as a must-visit destination for Spanish travelers.
 Key dignitaries will include Mr. Dharmendra Singh Lodhi, Honorable Minister of State, Independent Charge, Tourism, Culture, Religious Endowments, and Trusts, alongside senior officials such as Dr. Ilyaraja T, Managing Director of the Madhya Pradesh State Tourism Development Corporation; Dr. Jeevan S. Rajak, Officer on Special Duty to the Honorable Minister; and Mr. Vivek Jude, Deputy Director (Events & Marketing) of the Madhya Pradesh Tourism Board.